FreeBSD: Logo

 For many years FreeBSD's logo was the generic BSD Daemon, also called Beastie, a distorted pronunciation of BSD.
 However, Beastie was not unique to FreeBSD.
-First appearing in 1976 on Unix T-shirts purchased by Bell Labs, the more popular versions of the BSD daemon were drawn by animation director John Lasseter beginning in 1984.
+Beastie first appeared in 1976 on Unix T-shirts of comic artist Phil Foglio art, for Mike O'Brien, with some purchased by Bell Labs.

+More popular versions of the BSD daemon were drawn by animation director John Lasseter beginning in 1984.
 Several FreeBSD-specific versions were later drawn by Tatsumi Hosokawa.
 In lithographic terms, the Lasseter graphic is not line art and often requires a screened, four-color photo offset printing process for faithful reproduction on physical surfaces such as paper.
 Also, the BSD daemon was thought to be too graphically detailed for smooth size scaling and aesthetically over-dependent on multiple color gradations, making it hard to reliably reproduce as a simple, standardized logo in only two or three colors, much less in monochrome.

 Because of these worries, a competition was held and a new logo designed by Anton K. Gural, still echoing the BSD daemon, was released on 8 October 2005.
 However, it was announced by Robert Watson that the FreeBSD project is "seeking a new logo, but not a new mascot" and that the FreeBSD project would continue to use Beastie as its mascot.

 The name "FreeBSD" was coined by David Greenman on 19 June 1993, other suggested names were "BSDFree86" and "Free86BSD".
 FreeBSD's slogan, "The Power to Serve", is a trademark of The FreeBSD Foundation.

 Derivatives

+FreeBSD-based distributions

 There are a number of software distributions based on FreeBSD.
-Notable derivatives include: